btwkenji/ai-chan/README.md

 }
 ```

-- and then run dockerfile:
+- And then run Dockerfile:

 ```shell
 docker build -t your_image_name .
 docker run -d -p 8080:80 your_image_name
 ```

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first
+- Pull requests are welcome.
+For major changes, please open an issue first
-to discuss what you would like to change
+to discuss what you would like to change.

 ## license